 That means our courses are planned with the real world in mind.
 Students are trained in vital hands-on technical skills while our mandatory co-op program provides invaluable practical experience, connecting students directly to future employers who recognize the value of their cross-discipline skills.
 It’s why our graduates have an almost 100% job placement record.

 Faculty, of course, is the foundation of everything we do.
-Our award-winning team is amongst the most active group of researchers in this field throughout North America.
+Our award-winning team is amongst the most active group of researchers in this field throughout the world.
 They’re the bedrock of our convergence of multidisciplinary skills – and the reason our students go on to forge successful careers in diverse fields from automotive to robotics and from biomedical to aerospace.

-Personally, I feel it’s an honour to lead a pioneering school that attracts inventive students who are keen to feel the pulse and quicken the pace of the future.
-We’re one of the reasons SFU has been recognized by Maclean’s magazine as Canada’s No. 1 comprehensive university six times since 2008.
+I am truly humbled and honored to have the opportunity to lead a pioneering school that attracts inventive students who are keen to feel the pulse and quicken the pace of the future.
+We’re one of the reasons SFU has been recognized by Maclean’s magazine as Canada’s No. 1 comprehensive university many times since 2008.

 We have much to be proud of at this university as well as within the School of Mechatronic Systems Engineering.
 And with invention, business acumen and industry engagement as our guiding tenets, there’s always more to discover.